Cosmian/kms/documentation/docs/encrypting_and_decrypting_at_scale.md

 ### Parallelization, concurrency, and batching

-Dur to its stateless user sesison model, the Cosmian KMS is designed to take advantage of modern multicore processors and can parallelize encryption and decryption operations across multiple cores.
+Dur to its stateless user session model, the Cosmian KMS is designed to take advantage of modern multicore processors and can parallelize encryption and decryption operations across multiple cores.
 Parallelization can be achieved by scaling vertically (increasing the number of cores on a single machine) or horizontally (increasing the number of machines in a cluster).

-The Cosmian KMS can also handle multiple concurrent encryption and decryption requests on a single core using (async) concurrency primitivies.
+The Cosmian KMS can also handle multiple concurrent encryption and decryption requests on a single core using (async) concurrency primitives.
 The asynchronous model optimizes the use of CPU resources by allowing the CPU to perform other tasks while waiting for I/O operations to complete.

-FInally, batching can be used to further optimize the performance of encryption and decryption operations.
+Finally, batching can be used to further optimize the performance of encryption and decryption operations.
 Batching allows multiple encryption or decryption operations to be performed in a single request, reducing the overhead of making multiple requests to the KMS.